mariollesta/sneaker-hunter/README.md

 ## 📌 About

 Sneaker Hunter is built to serve sneaker enthusiasts, bargain hunters, and anyone looking to save time (and money) when shopping online for shoes.
-No logins, no clutter — just type, search, and find the best deal.
+No logins, no clutter... just type, search, and find the best deal.

 ---